natfarleydev/prd-markdown/markdown/core/corePrestigeClassesDetails.markdown

 adds the new level for purposes of determining spells per day.

-**Ranged Legerdemain (Su)**: An arcane trickster can use [Disable Device] and
-[Sleight of Hand]
-at a range of 30 feet.
+**Ranged Legerdemain (Su)**: An arcane trickster can use [Disable Device] and [Sleight of Hand] at a range of 30 feet.
 Working at a distance increases the normal skill check DC by 5, and an arcane trickster cannot take 10 on this check.
 Any object to be manipulated must weigh 5 pounds or less.
 She can only use this ability if she has at least 1 rank in the skill being used.

 **Sneak Attack**: This is exactly like the rogue ability of the same name.
 The extra damage dealt increases by +1d6 every other level (2nd, 4th, 6th, 8th, and 10th).
 If an arcane trickster gets a [sneak attack] bonus from another source, the bonuses on damage stack.

 **Impromptu Sneak Attack (Ex)**: Beginning at 3rd level, once per day an arcane trickster can declare one melee or ranged attack she makes to be a [sneak attack] (the target can be no more than 30 feet distant if the impromptu sneak attack is a ranged attack).
-The target of an impromptu sneak attack loses any [Dexterity] bonus to
-[AC], but only against that attack.
-The power can be used against any target, but creatures that are not subject to [critical hit]s take no extra damage (though they still lose any [Dexterity] bonus to
-[AC] against the attack).
+The target of an impromptu sneak attack loses any [Dexterity] bonus to [AC], but only against that attack.
+The power can be used against any target, but creatures that are not subject to [critical hit]s take no extra damage (though they still lose any [Dexterity] bonus to [AC] against the attack).

 At 7th level, an arcane trickster can use this ability twice per day.

-**Tricky Spells (Su)**: Starting at 5th level, an arcane trickster can cast her spells without their somatic or verbal components, as if using the [Still
-Spell] and [Silent
+**Tricky Spells (Su)**: Starting at 5th level, an arcane trickster can cast her spells without their somatic or verbal components, as if using the [Still Spell] and [Silent Spell] feats.
-Spell] feats.
 Spells cast using this ability do not increase in spell level or casting time.
 She can use this ability 3 times per day at 5th level and one additional time per every two levels thereafter, to a maximum of 5 times per day at 9th level.
 The arcane trickster decides to use this ability at the time of casting.

 **Invisible Thief (Su)**: At 9th level, an arcane trickster can become [invisible], as if under the effects of *[greater invisibility],* as a free action.
-She can remain
-[invisible] for a number of rounds per day equal to her arcane trickster level.
+She can remain [invisible] for a number of rounds per day equal to her arcane trickster level.
 Her caster level for this effect is equal to her caster level.
 These rounds need not be consecutive.

 **Surprise Spells**: At 10th level, an arcane trickster can add her sneak attack damage to any spell that deals damage, if the targets are [flat-footed].
 This additional damage only applies to spells that deal hit point damage, and the additional damage is of the same type as the spell.
 If the spell allows a saving throw to negate or halve the damage, it also negates or halves the sneak attack damage.

-Assassin

 ## Assassin